Skip to Content

 What are the Benefits of Loose Parts Play?

 Playing with loose parts is a wonderful, educational activity.
-The only challenge of loose parts play is to find, organize and store the materials.
+The main challenge of loose parts play is finding, organising, and storing the materials.

 Although this type of play is open-ended, with no particular product goals, explaining rules or guidelines for using the objects safely is very important.